Clifftech123/design-patterns-handbook/README.md

 ### Programming Example

 We model the analogy directly.
-The `OrchestraConductor` is the Singleton — one instance, shared by all musicians, making all decisions.
+The `OrchestraConductor` is the Singleton: one instance, shared by all musicians, making all decisions.

 ```csharp
 public class OrchestraConductor